hubmapconsortium/ccf-validation-tools/docs/Pancreas/change_suggestions.md

 **16 - intercalated duct of pancreas --> pancreatic goblet cell**

+These cells are present in all pancreatic ducts, and all produce mucin.
+Is there a specific reason why is it only present in this structure?

 **17 - intercalated duct of pancreas --> pancreatic ductal cell**